anitschke/bed-time-train-board/README.md

 python -m unittest discover -p "*_test.py"
 ```

-### Logs

-Logs for the board are pushed to [adafruit.io](https://io.adafruit.com/anitschke/feeds/cmf-train-board-logging).

 ### Debugging

 You can connect to the board and view logs / get into the Python REPL shell using: